koviubi56/mylog/CONTRIBUTING.md

 - Request review
 - Wait...

-## Priority

-### Small

-- Spelling / grammar fixes
-- Typo correction, white space and formatting changes
-- Comment clean up
-- Adding logging messages or debugging output

-### Medium

-- Bug fixes that fix errors that maked a part of the program buggy/unuseable.
-- New features

-### High

-- Bug fixes that fix errors that maked the whole program buggy/unuseable.
-- Security vulnerabilities

 ## Security vulnerabilities

 In order to determine whether you are dealing with a security issue, ask